awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 For more information about Amazon EC2 Auto Scaling, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html)\.

 **Note**
 Amazon EC2 Auto Scaling configures instances launched as part of an Auto Scaling group using either a [launch template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html) or a launch configuration\.
 We strongly recommend that you do not use launch configurations\.
 They do not provide full functionality for Amazon EC2 Auto Scaling or Amazon EC2\.
-For more information, see [Launch configurations](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-configurations.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Launch configurations](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-configurations.html) and [Migrate AWS CloudFormation stacks from launch configurations to launch templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/migrate-launch-configurations-with-cloudformation.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Syntax<a name="aws-properties-as-group-syntax"></a>